2004-ind/Portfolio-Optimization-with-Clustering/README.md

 Observing the plot, it seems 4 would be the optimal number for k's value because the elbow shape starts at this point.

-## Cluster Cryptocurrencies with K-means Using the Original Data
+## Cryptocurrencies Clustering with K-means Using the Original Data

 ![](Resources/scatter_kmeans.png)

-## Optimize Clusters with Principal Component Analysis
+## Cluster Optimization with Principal Component Analysis

 ![](Resources/variance.png)